nikkanap/Checkinn/README.md

-This is a public copy of the `Checkinn Hotem Booking Management System` Developed as a final project for our CMSC 127 Subject.
+This is a public copy of the `Checkinn Hotel Booking Management System` repository, developed as a final project for our CMSC 127 Course "File Procesing and Database Systems".

-Disclaimer: This repository is for resume purposes.
-Moreover, I do not take full credit for the full project.
+Disclaimer: This repository is for resume-viewing purposes.
+I do not take full credit for the full project.
 I simply helped to contribute.

 -----